April 10, 2018

 For Emily, this meant she needed more training in the original Biblical languages.
 It wasn't a hard decision when it came to choosing a school.

 Emily enrolled in the M.A. in Biblical Exegesis and moved to Wheaton, much to the delight of her younger sister: "Emily is my best friend, so I am very glad that she is here!"
 Meredith says with a smile.

 Emily nods her head in agreement: "Meredith is my best friend!
 We love being able to have this time together.
 Meredith plans to complete an M.A. in teaching and pursue work in the public-school system in the U.S., and I plan to head back to North Africa.
 We consider this time a gift."

 For both of them, the joy of this extra time before they move on to their different vocations is a special blessing from God.
 "We know that someday we won't be able to just pop in on each other, go to church together, or grab a cup of coffee—these days at Wheaton are very precious to us both."

 In the spirit of #NationalSiblingDay, we asked them to dish out funny facts about each other.
 They both immediately started to giggle and give one another a playful side-eye.

 Meredith says, "when Emily laughs really hard, she laughs for at least five minutes—and it's usually about something no one else is laughing about.
 But then we all start laughing because, well, Emily's still laughing..."

 Emily laughs in agreement for a moment, then says, "Meredith picks through garbage!
 And by that, I mean to say that I am proud she is part of the A Rocha environmental group on campus.
 Meredith takes the time to check recycling bins to make sure they're not contaminated with garbage and non-recyclable items."

-Want to refer a family member to Wheaton College?
-Click here!
+Refer a family member to Wheaton College!